blurstudio/PrEditor/README.md

 be passed manually.
 It hasn't been added to `extras_require` because we plan to split it into its own pip module due to it requiring PyQt5 which is a little hard to get working inside of DCC's that ship with PySide2 by default.
-Here is the python 3 pip install command(For python 2 you will need to compile QScintilla yourself.)
+Here is the python 3 pip install command.

 - `pip install preditor PyQt5, QScintilla>=2.11.4 aspell-python-py3`